Effective Kotlin Item 10: Design for readability

 It is a known observation in programming that developers read code much more than they write it.
-A common estimate is that for every minute spent writing code, ten minutes are spent reading it (this ratio was popularized by Robert C. Martin in the book Clean Code).
+A common estimate is that for every minute spent writing code, ten minutes are spent reading it1.
 If this seems unbelievable, just think about how much time you spend reading code when you are trying to find an error.
-I believe that everyone has been in this situation at least once in their career when they’ve been searching for an error for weeks, just to fix it by changing a single line.
+I believe that everyone has been in this situation at least once in their career when they’ve been searching for an error for days or weeks, just to fix it by changing a single line.
 When we learn how to use a new API, it’s often from reading code.
 We usually read code to understand the logic or how the implementation works.
 Programming is mostly about reading, not writing.
 Knowing this, it should be clear that we should code with readability in mind.

 Reducing cognitive load